bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year of conception.

-- **Day 0**: Mom gets me to take some web design classes, "computers are the next big thing", etc.
+- **Day 0**: Parent gets me to take some web design classes, "computers are the next big thing", etc.
 - **Day 30**: Wow this HTML thing is so logical, yet creative.
 - **Day 60**: Makes first web sites, intrigued by the combination of technical sophistication and art.
 - **Day 180**: Starts publishing sites on geocities, including "homemade" blogs for friends to rant their world-bending, introspective philosophies conjured forth from 14 year-old juvenile minds.